.jpg)

 He knew that soon he would be in a position to open his own private practice without unduly endangering the eating habits of his family.

 Some big town in southern California near the Mexican border.
-I assume that would be San Diego (it's definitely not LA) but probably authors were vague about this intentionally to emphasize metaphor about corruption and weak legal system across the whole America.
+I assume that would be San Diego (it's definitely not LA), but probably the authors were vague about this intentionally to emphasise the metaphor about corruption and the weak legal system across America.

 None really.
-His whining wife Connie hardly counts for a dame.
+His whining wife Connie hardly counts as a dame.

 Title:

-Obviously it alludes to McCoy but I would hardly categorize a poor bastard as an evil one.
+Obviously, it alludes to McCoy, but I would hardly categorise a poor bastard as an evil one.
 He was merely an overworked asshole with a god complex.
 And since the title "Badge of an overworked asshole with a god complex" really does sound stupid, let's not bitch about it too much.

-Good old fashioned one, like all covers of Prologue Books are.
-Maybe it would be cool to put little figures of Holt, McCoy and Quinlan into the web.
+Good old-fashioned one, like all covers of Prologue Books are.
+It would be cool to put little figures of Holt, McCoy and Quinlan into the web.

 To be a successful prosecutor was the same as being a successful salesman or a successful preacher.
 You had to believe in your product.